Case summary: updated 25 May 2021

 In November 2020 we decided that the CA98 is no longer the most appropriate tool for us to consider and address the concerns identified relating to the data accuracy issue.
 We consider that the issue could be more completely and effectively addressed using our powers under sections 18-22A, 66DA and 117F of the Water Industry Act, relating to compliance with Thames Water’s Licence and the Wholesale Retail Code.
 We have therefore split this out into a separate investigation.

-We continue to progress the metering strand of our investigation under the CA98.
+We continued to progress the metering strand of our investigation under the CA98 and held a number of meetings with Thames Water to discuss our outstanding competition concerns.

 21 June 2019